 With automated CI/CD, the release is automatically matched with a specific commit, enabling testers to see exactly which branch and which commit they are testing so that the testing scope is much clear and to the point (e.g. if they are testing a bugfix or a feature release).

 2. Inadequate insight for root cause analysis

 Another issue caused by the loss of information in the manual handoffs is the erroneous root cause analysis.
 Not knowing exactly what is changed, testers tend to associate any new bugs with the application release, but there are many cases where there is no change in a specific functionality and the backend is causing trouble.

-With more information provided in the releases provided by automated CI/CD, the impact and root cause analyses are done in a much better-informed manner, reducing the time required to resolve issues.
+With more information provided in the releases provided by automated CI/CD and by utilizing mobile app performance suites like Instabug, which provide real-time insights on all aspects of a mobile app to empower mobile teams along with the feedback tools that significantly improves the testing process, the impact and root cause analyses are done in a much better-informed manner, reducing the time required to resolve issues.